Santosh-AD/force_update/README.md

+# Information

+This package is forked from [original package](https://github.com/SidaHoil/force_update). as the original project is not maintained or outdated, we have made the changes to keep it updated for use in Flutter 2.2.3
+Dt: 09-22-2021

 # forceupdate

 This package is use for check new version available both ios and android.
 If it has a new version, you can link to app store or play store.
 But you need to know app id in store first.